internetee/registry/README.md

 </IfModule>
 ```

-Note: Its best to go with two virtual hosts, one for test and one for dev,
+Note: Its best to go with two virtual hosts, one for autotest and one for dev,
 then you don't have to worry about quitting
-the dev appserver for running tests (because of colliding ports).
+the dev appserver for running autotests (because of colliding ports).

     sudo a2ensite epp_ssl
     sudo service apache2 restart

 Try it out:

-Fire up your appserver on port 8989 (This setup is tested with Unicorn)
+Fire up your appserver on port 8989

     cd $mod_epp
     ./epptelnet.pl localhost 701 -s